-Lastly, the Board is aware of successful youth related introductory entrepreneurship programs that could be considered as part of the research to address these areas.
+Lastly, the Board is aware of successful youth-related introductory entrepreneurship programs that could be considered as part of the research to address these areas.
 Working regionally, the WDB is dedicated to partnering with the workforce areas in the Capital Region and those in our neighboring workforce areas to provide support for aspiring entrepreneurs and microenterprise efforts.

 - I. A description of how the Local Board will leverage and coordinate supportive services in the delivery of workforce development activities carried out in the Local Area.
-Specifically, the Local Plan should address how the Local Board will work with Local Management Boards and other providers to deliver supportive services to jobseekers.
+Specifically, the Local Plan should address how the Local Board will work with Local Management Boards and other providers to deliver supportive services to job seekers.
 Types of supportive services include, but are not limited to:

-- Assistance obtaining a driver's license:
+- Assistance obtaining a driver's license;

 - Transportation assistance;

 - Uniforms, tools, and related equipment;

 - Child or dependent care;

 - Union initiation fees; and,

 - Clothing for interviews and job fairs.

 In previous plans, the WDB recognized that continuously declining unemployment rates in Prince George's County meant that many residents had gained employment since the Great Recession.
-As seen in Figure 3.4, and prior to recession caused by the pandemic in 2020, Prince George's County was seeing a consistent decline in unemployment rates, with a low of 3.5% in December of 2019.
+As seen in Figure 3.4, prior to the recession caused by the pandemic in 2020, Prince George's County was seeing a consistent decline in unemployment rates, with a low of 3.5% in December of 2019.

-14.0 12.0 Unemployment Rate 10.0 8.0 6.0 4.0 2.0 0.0 Jan-16 Jul-16 Oct-16 Oct-17 Jan-18 Apr-18 Jul-18 Oct-18 Jan-19 Apr-19 Jul-19 Oct-19 Jul-17 Jan-20 Apr-20 Oct-20 Jan-17 Apr-17
+14.0 12.0 Unemployment Rate 10.0 8.0 6.0 4.0 2.0 0.0 Sep-15 Jan-16 Sep-16 Jan-18 Sep-18 Jan-19 May-19 Sep-19 /Jay-20 Sep-20 May-16 May-18 Jan-20 Jan-17 Sep-17 Jan-21 Sep-21